 We partly assess the health of our business by analyzing the performance of our historical customer cohorts over time.
 We place customers in cohorts based on the fiscal year in which they first transacted with RTR.
 A significant portion of our total revenue in each fiscal year is generated from customers acquired in previous years.
-For example, over one-third of our revenue in fiscal year 2022 was generated by customers who placed their first order with us in fiscal year 2017 or prior.
+For example, approximately one-third of our revenue in fiscal year 2023 was generated by customers who placed their first order with us in fiscal year 2017 or prior.

 We also assess the productivity of our historical customer cohorts by measuring the revenue and profit we generate from all new customers over their lifetime ("LTV") against customer acquisition costs ("CAC").
 We define LTV as cumulative total revenue generated across all of our product offerings (which includes Subscription and Reserve Rental Revenue and Other Revenue) by current or previous subscribers or customers, minus fulfillment expenses, rental product depreciation and revenue share expenses, credit card fees and customer service personnel and related expenses incurred to generate such revenue divided by the number of new customers acquired during that period.
 Any LTV generated by a customer is assigned to the original cohort year that the customer first joined.
-We define CAC as total marketing expense, excluding marketing personnel and related costs incurred in a fiscal year divided by the number of new customers acquired in that period.
-We acquire customers efficiently as evidenced by over 80% of our lifetime customers having joined organically.
+We define CAC as total marketing expense, excluding marketing personnel and related costs incurred in a fiscal year divided by the number of new customers acquired by or 80% of our lifetime customers having joined organically.

-As seen in the table below, our LTV to CAC ratio has remained relatively consistent for our fiscal year 2018 through fiscal year 2022 customer cohorts, with the exception of our fiscal year 2020 cohort which was impacted by the COVID-19 pandemic.
+As seen in the table below, our LTV to CAC ratio has remained relatively consistent for our fiscal year 2018 through fiscal year 2023 customer cohorts, with the exception of our fiscal year 2020 cohort which was impacted by the COVID-19 pandemic.
 The fiscal year 2021 cohort, which benefited from strong loyalty post-recovery from the pandemic, exhibited an LTV to CAC ratio of 0.7x in its first six months and 1.3x in its first twelve months, implying that we recovered our customer acquisition cost between six months and twelve months for this cohort.
-Our fiscal year 2022 cohort thus far is exhibiting an LTV to CAC ratio of 0.6x in its first six months.
-We anticipate that the recent change in our subscription programs and our efforts to improve customer experience in fiscal year 2023 will benefit the retention and lifetime value of our customer cohorts.
-Cohorts have continued to grow over time as our most loyal customers continued to spend with us, as demonstrated by the strength in the FY 2018 cohort.
+Our fiscal year 2023 cohort thus far is exhibiting an LTV to CAC ratio of 0.5x in its first six months and 1.3x in exhibiting an LTV to CAC ratio of 0.5x in its first six months.
+We anticipate that the improvement in our customer experience due to the improved trends of our in-stock rate in fiscal year 2023, and further expected improvement in fiscal year 2024 from our plan to reignite our lifecycle marketing strategy, will benefit the retention and lifetime value of our customer cohorts.
+Cohorts have continued to grow over time as our most loyal customers continued to spend with us, as demonstrated by the strength in the fiscal year 2018, 2019, 2020 and 2021 cohorts.